Zoom: Set Up and Work with Pre-assigned Breakout Rooms

 For meetings you have created through Canvas, to set up breakout rooms and pre-assignments, edit it using cornell.zoom.us.

 Turning on Breakout Room Pre-assignment When Scheduling a Meeting

 With the Breakout room option enabled, hosts and co-hosts can pre-assign breakout rooms when scheduling a meeting.
 To do this, under Meeting options, check the box Breakout room pre-assign, then use either the Create Rooms link to manually assign invited participants, or use Import from CSV file to upload breakout room assignments in CSV format.

 Use a CSV File to Pre-Assign Your Attendees to Breakout Rooms

-It's recommended that hosts of meetings with large numbers of attendees use a CSV file to assign breakout rooms.
+It's recommended that hosts (or co-hosts) of meetings with large numbers of attendees use a CSV file to assign breakout rooms.
 Use Zoom’s sample CSV file as a guide.